The Drivel You Need. The Name You Trust.

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow rakes in the cash.
+The Diary of a Nobody – Sparrow talks with Gabby.
 Today’s Diary.

 ———